byHayden/COMM-618/final_project.md

-# Money buys access in Congress, but does it impact votes in the House?
+# Money buys access in Congress, but does it impact ideology in the House?

 ### Analysis of campaign finance data from the 2018 midterm election cycle reveals that Democrats received lower median campaign contributions than their Republican congressional counterparts.